tobyweston/temperature-machine/site/src/main/tut/docs/getting_started/build_from_source.md

 If you want to skip running the tests as part of the assembly process, use the following command:

     sbt 'set test in assembly := {}' assembly

+### Starting and Stopping

+If you build from source, you'll have to start and stop the application manually.

+### Starting Automatically

+There are lots of different ways to start software automatically after a reboot.
+You might choose to add following to `/etc/rc.local`.

+    su pi -c 'cd /home/pi/code/temperature-machine && ./start.sh &'

+It uses the configuration file (see [Installing](getting_started/installing.html) section) to select between server and clients so ensure it exists in the `~/.temperature` folder.

+The command runs the start script as the user `pi` and assumes you’ve cloned the code as to `/home/pi/code/temperature-machine`.
+After a reboot, it will execute and you should see a log file in `~/.temperature` and pid file in the startup folder.

+To stop, just run the `stop.sh` script.